OwenMcDonnell/magnet-api2-sdk-python/README.md

                         key from
   -i, --indent          indent JSON output
   -v, --verbose         set verbose mode
+  -o OUTFILE, --outfile OUTFILE
+                        destination file to write to, if exists will be overwritten
 ```

 You can even use a persistent alert iterator by providing a file name with `--persist` when listing